Chart Color Schemes

 Nailsworth's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Nailsworth.
-Both young and old age cohorts exhibit low prevalence of common health conditions.
+Both young and old age cohorts have a low prevalence of common health conditions.

-The rate of private health cover is very high at approximately 57% of the total population, which totals around 1,249 people.
-This compares to a rate of 64.0% across Greater Adelaide.
-Mental health issues are the most common medical condition in the area, impacting 7.6% of residents.
-Asthma affects 7.1%.
-A total of 72.4% declare themselves completely clear of medical ailments, compared to 72.6% across Greater Adelaide.
-The area has 17.0% of residents aged 65 and over, which totals around 371 people.
+The rate of private health cover is very high at approximately 57% of the total population, which totals around 1,309 people.
+This compares to 63.1% across Greater Adelaide.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.6 and 7.1% of residents respectively.
+A total of 72.4% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Adelaide.
+As of a recent report (date not specified), the area has 17.1% of residents aged 65 and over, numbering around 391 people.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health